© Crown copyright 2020

 - designing out vehicle borne terrorism

-- threat from CBRN (chemical, biological, radiological and nuclear) attack
+- threat from chemical, biological, radiological and nuclear attack

-Project revise is a multi-media package which is facilitated by CTSAs.
-If you require further information about the package or would like to arrange an event please contact your local police CTSA.
+If you need further information about any of the above packages or would like to arrange an event please contact your local police CTSA using the list below.